top of page

 Combating Malnutrition in Children

 Malnutrition is a silent killer during emergencies.
 Without proper food and nutrients, children are at risk of stunted growth and weakened immune systems.
-Emergency relief programs address this through:
+Disaster relief programs address this through:

 • Distribution of high-energy food packs